 Although the recordings are distorted and muddy, Ralph can't be faulted: he's at the back of the room, the band and crowd are loud, the New Orleans Club's PA system is primative, and Ralph's handheld audiocassette recorder isn't professional gear.
 Despite all that, Ralph succeeds in capturing the vital, raw sounds of the Elevators at one of the band's favorite Austin venues, the New Orleans Club.
 Here are the first two excerpts from that New Orleans Club performance.
 Watch this space...

 In case you missed them, head back now to the first page of our Ralph Y. Michaels Elevators photos, where we present candids from the Elevators at Swingers Club in Austin and at the fundraising benefit performance for Texas fiddler Teodar Jackson at the Austin Methodist Center.
 You'll find out who Ralph is and how he came to document an epic era in Austin music.

 Sonobeat and the 13th Floor Elevators

 Sonobeat itself has a bit of history with the Elevators, starting with the fact that 'vators front man Roky Erickson and Sonobeat co-founder Bill Josey Jr. are classmates at William B. Travis High School in Austin.
-Then, as a deejay at Austin's KAZZ-FM, Bill, under his on-air pseudonym Rim Kelley, plays singles by Roky's first band, The Spades, and is probably the first in the world to broadcast the Elevators' first single, You're Gonna Miss Me, on Austin's short-lived Contact label, issued before the Elevators sign with Houston's International Artists.
+Then, as a deejay at Austin's KAZZ-FM, Bill, under his on-air professional name Rim Kelley, plays singles by Roky's first band, The Spades, and is probably the first in the world to broadcast the Elevators' first single, You're Gonna Miss Me, on Austin's short-lived Contact label, issued before the Elevators sign with Houston's International Artists.
 The connection between the Elevators and Sonobeat is over here...